JetBrains/kotlin-web-site/pages/docs/reference/evolution/migrating-multiplatform-project-to-14.md

 ### Check uploading to Bintray

-The Bintray plugin doesn’t support publishing Gradle module metadata at all, but there are a couple of ways to get around this issue:
+The Bintray plugin doesn’t support publishing Gradle module metadata, but there are a couple of ways to get around this issue:

-* Migrate to maven-publish instead of bintray-publish [as we did for kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization/commit/c5f1af6ad78a77fe5861588d9fb00b7d3a9bc3e5#diff-439aadfed1f3c340acdcc871c00258aeL5)
+* Migrate to `maven-publish` instead of `bintray-publish` [as we did for kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization/commit/c5f1af6ad78a77fe5861588d9fb00b7d3a9bc3e5#diff-439aadfed1f3c340acdcc871c00258aeL5)
 * Use [a workaround for the Bintray plugin](https://github.com/bintray/gradle-bintray-plugin/issues/229#issuecomment-473123891)

-While uploading your library to Bintray, you will see multiple **versions** created for each **artifact** (like `my-library-jvm`, `my-library-metadata`, etc.).
+While uploading your library to Bintray, you will see multiple versions for each artifact (such as `my-library-jvm`, `my-library-metadata`, etc.).
 To fix this, add `systemProp.org.gradle.internal.publish.checksums.insecure=true`.
-See https://github.com/gradle/gradle/issues/11412 for details.
+See [this issue](https://github.com/gradle/gradle/issues/11412) for details.
 This is a common Gradle 6.0 issue that is neither MPP nor Kotlin specific.

 ### Follow the default libraries’ layout

 The layout of Kotlinx has changed and now corresponds to the default layout, which we recommend using:
-The '“root” or “umbrella” library module now has a name without a suffix (e.g. `kotlinx-coroutines-core` instead of `kotlinx-coroutines-core-native`).
+The '“root” or “umbrella” library module now has a name without a suffix (for example,`kotlinx-coroutines-core` instead of `kotlinx-coroutines-core-native`).
 Publishing libraries with [maven-publish Gradle plugin](https://docs.gradle.org/current/userguide/publishing_maven.html) follows this layout by default.

 ### Migrate to the hierarchical project structure

 A hierarchical project structure allows reusing code in similar targets, as well as publishing and consuming libraries with granular APIs targeting similar platforms.
-We recommend enabling the hierarchical project structure in your libraries when you migrating to Kotlin 1.4.0:
+We recommend that you switch to the hierarchical project structure in your libraries when migrating to Kotlin 1.4.0:

-* Libraries published with the hierarchical project structure enabled are compatible with all kinds of projects, both with and without the hierarchical project structure enabled.
-However, libraries published without the hierarchical project structure can’t be used in a shared-native source set.
+* Libraries published with the hierarchical project structure are compatible with all kinds of projects, both with and without the hierarchical project structure.
+However, libraries published without the hierarchical project structure can’t be used in a shared native source set.
 So, for example, users with `ios()` shortcuts in their `gradle.build` files won’t be able to use your library in their iOS-shared code.
 * Starting from Kotlin-1.4.20, the hierarchical project structure with the usage of platform-dependent libraries in shared source sets will be enabled by default in multiplatform projects.
 So the sooner you support it, the sooner users will be able to migrate.
 We’ll also be very thankful if you report any bugs you find to our [issue tracker.](http://kotl.in/issue)

 To enable hierarchical project structure support, add the following to your `gradle.properties`: